tock/tock/doc/Userland.md

 By default, when an application crashes Tock prints a crash dump over the platform's default console interface.

-Note that because an applicaiton is relocated when it is loaded, this trace will print both relocated addresses and the original symbol address where appropriate.
+Note that because an application is relocated when it is loaded, this trace will print both relocated addresses and the original symbol address where appropriate.